|Course Length:||3 Years Full-Time|

 Introduction to Geographical and Environmental Science Research provides an overview of the subject specific and generic skills in Geography and Environmental Science that you will require to study, research and succeed in your studies.
 This includes the development of research skills, cartographical skills, statistical analysis and fieldwork skills.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of GEO1046 Environmental Issues.

 GEO2070 Research Methods for Human Geography (20 credits)